Asperges me

 It is followed by the conventional doxology (except on the first Sunday of Passiontide):

-The antiphon is then recited a second time.
+It is not uncommon for the priest to pause sprinkling at the Gloria Patri, then bow towards the Tabernacle out of reverence for the Holy Trinity.
+He then resumes as the antiphon is recited a second time.

 From Easter until Pentecost, Asperges me is replaced by the more lengthy and florid antiphon, Vidi aquam.

 Although usually sung to plainchant, Asperges Me has been set to music; two well-known examples are those by Gilles Binchois (Bologna, International museum and library of music, Ms Q15) and Tomás Luis de Victoria.